 During the 19th century snake jewels made an enormous comeback when ancient styles were discovered during archeological digs in Pompeii, Troy and other historical sites.

 The trend was fueled by royalty.
-When Prince Albert presented a gold snake engagement ring to Britain’s young Queen Victoria, it sent a message to the world the creature was a symbol of everlasting loved.
+When Prince Albert presented a gold snake engagement ring to Britain’s young Queen Victoria, it sent a message to the world the creature was a symbol of everlasting love.

 And there were other moments when Victoria wore snakes that heightened their popularity.
 According to Charlotte Gere and Judy Rudoe, authors of Jewellery in the Age of Queen Victoria, the wisdom of serpents was what the young monarch wanted to convey when she wore a bracelet with three intertwined snakes to the first official council that took place after her accession to the throne.